zy308718320/qtstream/technical_documentation.md

 11. reply with the local video clockRef
 12. start sending ASYN NEED with the device's video clockRef
 13. receive two ASYN Set Properties
-14. receive Sync Clok and reply with newly created clock
+14. receive SYNC CLOK and reply with newly created clock
 15. receive two SYNC TIME and reply with two CMTimes
 ### 2.2 Receive data
 FEED and EAT!
 Packets for video and audio will be sent by the device.